Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 From Nkata Bay, (southbound journey) the Ilala leaves at 1:30 am, arriving on Chizumulu at 4:30 and on Likoma at 9 am.
 From Likoma to Nkhota Kota the departure is around 3 pm.

 You’ll have to climb down on a boat and then wade the last few meters to the beach.
-People are ready to help those who need, so don’t worry too much.
+People are ready to help those who need it, so don’t worry too much.

-read more (also about the Chambo, the other ferry options) on our
+read more (also about the Chambo, and the other ferry options) on our

 Ultimate Guide to Ferry Travel on Lake Malawi – MV Ilala and more!